-When you’re a contractor, client revisions can be among the most frustrating aspects of any project.
-Depending on the payment terms you’ve worked out, round after round of revisions can reduce your profit on that project to a fraction of what you expected.
+When you're a contractor, client revisions and changes are among the most frustrating aspects of any project.
+Depending on the payment terms you've worked out, round after round of revisions can reduce your profit on that project to a fraction of what you expected.

 What does the contract say?